 It’s ideal for your home theatre set up or anyone who wants to elevate their days with the addition of some expertly curated playlists.
-Their budget friendly price shouldn’t be disregarded in favour of more expensive speakers: these are a secret weapon in the world of quality and quantity.
+Their budget-friendly price shouldn’t be disregarded in favor of more expensive speakers: these are a secret weapon in the world of quality and quantity.
 Buy these and feel smug that you’re the proud new owner of some of the best bookshelf speakers in the business, without paying over the odds for the privilege.

 Best for: Feeling grateful that “KEF” is so easy to remember with all the recommendations you’ve been giving away.

 The curved edges and granite colorway of Q Acoustics’ 3020i Bookshelf Speaker make it look far more expensive than it actually is.
 An award-winning design is the cherry on top when it comes to playing incredible sound without foregoing style.
 This wall-mounted pair doesn’t hold back when playing your favorite tracks, and its subtly placed wires means no rudely disrupted songs while you hunt around for the charging cable.